-These events sought opinions and input on different development options and resulted in a preferred option being taken forward that gained the support of the local community.
+These events sought opinions and input on different development options and resulted in proceeding with the option that gained the widest support of the local community.

-This process of engagement aided pre-application discussions with the Local Authority and further supported the case for approval.
+This engagement process aided pre-application discussions with the Local Authority and further supported the case for approval.

-Clear messaging, disciplined engagement planning and transparent feedback loops were vital to managing the highly diverse and occasionally contradicting priorities of each stakeholder group.
+Clear messaging, disciplined engagement planning and transparent feedback loops were vital to managing each stakeholder group's highly diverse and occasionally contradicting priorities.

-Through this experience and further project experience globally, we have developed a deep specialism in stakeholder management, particularly complicated and high profile developments and schemes where there is an actively involved landowner.
+Through this and other global project experiences, we have developed a deep specialism in stakeholder management, particularly in complicated and high-profile developments and schemes involving an actively involved landowner.

-ESG Approach
+ESG approach

-Unity Place will be one of the most sustainable and environmentally forward looking buildings in the UK on completion.
-Led by Osborne+Co in consultation Santander and our stakeholders, the building will set a new benchmark for projects focused on optimal ESG outcomes.
+Unity Place will be one of the UK's most sustainable and environmentally forward-looking buildings on completion.
+Led by Osborne+Co in consultation with Santander and our stakeholders, the building will set a new benchmark for projects focused on optimal ESG outcomes.
 The building and how it operates has also undergone a transformation during the pandemic to ensure it meets best practice for Covid-19 operations.